Force over Distance: Chapter 42

 All those things sounded a hell of a lot more like they came from Rush than the starship that adored him.

-“Okay,” Young said quietly, “I’m not your arbiter.
-But I’m connected to Rush in a very real way.
+“I’m not your arbiter,” Young said, “but I’m connected to Rush in a very real way.
 I’m connected to you as well, and I can tell you that even though you feel like you’re doing the right thing, you don’t speak for Rush, and you don’t speak for the AI.
 They’re two individuals.
 They have different goals.
 They come into conflict.
 Mostly, they help each other.”
 He took a deep breath.
-“And until they decide otherwise, I’m going to help them stay independent.”
+“And until they decide otherwise, I’m gonna help them stay independent.”

 “Sorry,” Young said.
 “But that’s the job.
 That’s my whole job.
 To prevent your existence.
 To unmake you.
 I know you think you’re him, but you aren’t.
 You’re a starship with a Nick Rush gloss.
 He’s not your outfit.
 He’s a person.”

 At this, the thing looked away, one hand coming to its mouth.
-“You’ll try so fucking hard,” it rasped.
-“But in the end it won’t matter.
+“You’ll try so fucking hard,” it rasped, “but, in the end, it won’t matter.
 He can’t ascend on his own.
-And he’ll die if he doesn’t.
+He’ll die when he doesn’t.
 And I don’t want that.”

 “Why can’t he ascend?”
 Young asked.

-“Hey,” Young closed the distance between them.
-He stopped directly behind the thing and put both hands on its shoulders.
+“Hey.”
+Young closed the distance between them.
+He stood behind the thing and put both hands on its shoulders.

-“You shove me off this cliff and it won’t matter,” it whispered.
+“You shove me off this cliff and it won’t matter,” it said.

 And, god damn.
 The thing was crying.

-“I’m not gonna shove you off this cliff,” Young whispered.
-He wrapped an arm around it, pulling Rush’s back against his chest.
+“I’m not gonna shove you off a cliff.”
+Young wrapped an arm around it, pulling Rush’s back against his chest.

 It nodded, one hand over its face, one hand closed over Young’s wrist.